MphoMalanga/printf/README.md

 2. With a face like mine, I do better in print
 Handle the following custom conversion specifiers:

-3. What one has not experienced, one will never understand in print
+3. What you have not experienced, you will never understand in print
 Handle the following conversion specifiers:

 4. Nothing in fine print is ever good news